hoanganhduc/hoanganhduc.github.io/_posts/2024-12-20-a-workflow-with-github-and-overleaf.md

 ## Work on the project on GitHub, sync with Overleaf and your local copy

 You can also work on the project on GitHub using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
 For this purpose, you need to configure your codespace by creating a `.devcontainer` directory with a `devcontainer.json` file.
 You can use my [devcontainer.json](https://hoanganhduc.github.io/tex/devcontainer.json) as a starting point.
+Additionally, you can also see my [.gitignore](https://hoanganhduc.github.io/tex/gitignore) file.

 To start, create `.devcontainer` directory and put `devcontainer.json` in it.
 Then, push the changes to GitHub.
 ```bash